Discussion – ‘Sustainable and Green Transport in Bengaluru’

 The discussion was attended by representatives of fleet operators such as Uber, Lithium Urban Technologies, Bounce Share, Yulu bike, delivery services such as Freshworld, manufacturers such as Pi Beam Labs, Grinntech Motors, EV Investor, manufacturer, operator -Micelio Mobility and think tanks such as WRI, TERI, Urbanmorph among others.

-The participants discussed and deliberated the current EV opportunities, operational issues and challenges and how that can be catered through policy, regulatory and infrastructure interventions.
+The participants discussed and deliberated the current EV opportunities, operational issues, and challenges and how that can be catered to through policy, regulatory, and infrastructure interventions.

-Focus on high utilization vehicles which operate commercially on defined routes have a high chance of creating a big impact.
-Cost of EV being high, operating cost analysis shows that a four-wheeler needs to do about 125km -150 Km per day and two-wheeler needs to do about 70km -80km per day for EV to become financially viable.
+Focus on high-utilization vehicles which operate commercially on defined routes have a high chance of creating a big impact.
+The cost of EV being high, operating cost analysis shows that a four-wheeler needs to do about 125km -150 Km per day and a two-wheeler needs to do about 70km -80km per day for EV to become financially viable.

-Hence the growth in EV vehicles will first happen with fleet owners, public transport, last mile deliveries and logistics rather than a private owner.
-Integrated multi modal mobility – first and last mile connectivity is a major target for EV because of the lack of public connectivity.
-EV is fast becoming a growing use case for short distance travel.
-For such commercial operations, battery swapping is one of the viable ways to operate a fleet of 20,000 to 30,000 two wheelers per every large city.
+Hence the growth in EV vehicles will first happen with fleet owners, public transport, last-mile deliveries, and logistics rather than a private owner.
+Integrated multi-modal mobility – first and last-mile connectivity is a major target for EV because of the lack of public connectivity.
+EV is fast becoming a growing use case for short-distance travel.
+For such commercial operations, battery swapping is a viable way to operate a fleet of 20,000 to 30,000 two-wheelers per large city.

 Some of the early adopters are likely to be for the following use cases:

 Fleet Operators, Platform based ride-hailing, Employee and customer transport